Recipients are first made aware of the agreement via an email notification which contains a Review and sign button to access the agreement contents:

 - PDF417 barcode (if applicable) - OCR results of the biodata from the front are compared with the data extracted from the PDF417 barcode at the back.

 - Machine-readable zone (if applicable) - The Machine Readable Zone (MRZ) printed area is checked for font usage, presence, check digits, etc.

 - Security features - Both visual and invisible security features of the ID are checked for presence, position, content, etc.

 - Photo zone - Portrait, or main picture, is evaluated for having a human face, orientation, color, etc.

 - Signature - The signature section is checked for presence, font type, matching with known samples, etc.

 Layer 2 - Biometric comparison:

-- Video frame analysis is used to ensure the user can take a quality selfie in optimal capture conditions
+- Video frame analysis ensures the user can take a quality selfie in optimal capture conditions.

-- During the process of capturing the selfie, the recipient is instructed to perform an action (e.g.: Smile!) to demonstrate "liveness"
+- While capturing the selfie, the recipient is instructed to perform an action (e.g., Smile!) to demonstrate "liveness."

 Configuring the Government ID authentication method when composing a new agreement